Natasha Oakley Rocks Skimpy Bikini In Three Colors While Posing In The Sun On Instagram

 “Wow it’s official you look amazing in literally any color,” a third fan wrote.

 It’s true that Natasha can rock any look in any color, from swimwear to streetwear.
-Last week, the model rocked an incredibly tiny, cleavage-baring crop top with long, flowing sleeves, which her fans loved.
+Last week, the model sported an incredibly tiny, cleavage-baring crop top with long, flowing sleeves, which her fans loved.